Emirate of Bukhara

-The Emirate of Bukhara was a Muslim polity in Central Asia that existed from 1785 to 1920 in what is modern-day Uzbekistan, Tajikistan, Turkmenistan and Kazakhstan.
+The Emirate of Bukhara was an Uzbek absolute monarchy in Central Asia that existed from 1785 to 1920 in what is now parts of Tajikistan, Uzbekistan, Turkmenistan and Kazakhstan.
 It occupied the land between the Amu Darya and Syr Darya rivers, known formerly as Transoxiana.
 Its core territory was the fertile land along the lower Zarafshon river, and its urban centres were the ancient cities of Samarqand and the emirate's capital, Bukhara.
 It was contemporaneous with the Khanate of Khiva to the west, in Khwarazm, and the Khanate of Kokand to the east, in Fergana.
-In 1920, it ended with the establishment of the Bukharan People's Soviet Republic.
+In 1920, it ceased to exist with the establishment of the Bukharan People's Soviet Republic.
+The Turco-Mongol tribe of Uzbeks known as "Mangits" were the rulers.

 History

 The Emirate of Bukhara was officially created in 1785, upon the assumption of rulership by the Manghit emir, Shah Murad.
 Shahmurad, formalized the family's dynastic rule (Manghit dynasty), and the khanate became the Emirate of Bukhara.

 As one of the few states in Central Asia after the Mongol Empire not ruled by descendants of Genghis Khan (besides the Timurids), it staked its legitimacy on Islamic principles rather than Genghisid blood, as the ruler took the Islamic title of Emir instead of Khan.
-In the 18th-19th centuries, Khwarazm (Khiva Khanate) was ruled by the Uzbek dynasty of Kungrats.
+In the 18th–19th centuries, Khwarazm (Khiva Khanate) was ruled by the Uzbek dynasty of Kungrats.